k0shk0sh/FastHub/.github/CONTRIBUTING.md

 > Please use meaningful commit messages.

 - Create a new Branch with the changes you made.
-- Submit your Pull Request with an explanation of what have you done and why (~~if applicable~~).
+- Submit your Pull Request with an explanation of what have you done and why.

 > I really appreciate your efforts on contributing to this project.

 ## Working with translations

-1. Firstly you have to fork the repository by clicking the **Fork** button.
+1. Firstly, you have to fork the repository by clicking the **Fork** button.
 1. Clone your own forked repository to your workstation.
 1. Create and switch branch by typing `git checkout -b <new branch>` where `<new branch>` is the name of the branch you want to work with.
 We recommend you to name it into the language you want to translate in.
 1. Create a new directory named like `values-<language code>`, where `<language code>` is a 2 letter ISO code of the language.
 For example `values-es` for Spanish, `values-fr` for French.